lens-protocol/metadata/README.md

 ### Narrowing types

 Every time you have a discriminated union, you can use the discriminant to narrow the type.
-See few examples below.
+See a few examples below.

 #### `PostMetadata`